Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Alternative credit data is data derived from sources other than traditional credit reporting information.
 This may include data from ASFPs, utility payments, rent payments, full-file public records, and financial information that consumers can choose to share, such as bank account information (known as “consumer-permissioned data”).

-Having bad credit can be even worse than having no credit, so for these consumers, the use of alternative data would hurt more than it helps.
+Having bad credit can be even worse than having no credit, so for these consumers, the use of alternative data could hurt more than it helps.

 Furthermore, the National Consumer Law Center has argued that the negative effects of such a credit scoring system would disproportionately impact people of color and low-income consumers.